Featured charities for the 2016-17 season:

 Fallen Soldiers March

-Preds Drive (what item): Saturday, April 1st - Fishing gear for a charity that takes veterans fishing
+Preds Drive (what item): Saturday, April 1st - Fly-fishing gear for a charity that takes veterans fly-fishing

 Mission Statement: The Fallen Soldiers March exist to inspire "We the people" to honor our Creator by applying in our lives the biblical principles taught by His Son Jesus in John 15:13, "Greater love has no man than this, than to lay down one's life for his friends" and the divinely inspired providential document of the United States Constitution by inspiring patriotic acts of kindness and conduct to compensate for the historical and current selfishness modeled by many in government leadership by gifting Service Dogs and critical programs fostering healing for United States Military Veterans and their families.